roddhjav/apparmor.d/README.md

 **What to confine and why?**

 We take inspiration from the [Android/ChromeOS Security Model][android_model] and we apply it to the Linux world.
-Modern [Linux security distribution][clipos] usually consider an immutable core base image with a carefully set of selected applications.
+Modern [Linux security distributions][clipos] usually consider an immutable core base image with a carefully selected set of applications.
 Everything else should be sandboxed.
 Therefore, this project tries to confine all the *core* applications you will usually find in a Linux system: all systemd services, xwayland, network, bluetooth, your desktop environment...
 Non-core user applications are out of scope as they should be sandboxed using a dedicated tool (minijail, bubblewrap, toolbox...).

-This is fundamentally different from how AppArmor is usually used on Linux server as it is common to only confine the applications that face the internet and/or the users.
+This is fundamentally different from how AppArmor is usually used on Linux servers as it is common to only confine the applications that face the internet and/or the users.